Ankhesenamun was born around 1348 BC, during the Eighteenth Egyptian Dynasty and fourth year of the reign of her father Akhenaten.

 The greatest and best sources that we have about her life are various relief and paintings, mostly depicting not her reign but the reign of her parents.

-Her reign as queen was short, due to the death of her husband King Tutankhamun, lasting only 10 years.
-Ankhesenamun died in 1322 BC, in the very young age of 28.
+Her reign as queen was short, lasting only ten years, due to the death of her husband King Tutankhamun.
+Ankhesenamun died in 1322 BC, at the very young age of twenty-eight.

 His reign was considered shameful by most pharaohs that followed him.
 They tried to erase every historical footprint that this, in their eyes, traitor and enemy set.
 He was even left out of the royal record books.